 Applied Procurement Fundamentals

-Procure-to-Pay Optimization that includes indirect spend management on an equal footing with its direct spend counterpart and is executed using digital tools:
+Optimization that includes both indirect and direct spend, and is executed using digital tools:

-- Supports long-term supply chain resilience and business continuity through contingency-based sourcing and data-driven supplier management for indirect spend categories using key performance indicators (KPIs) and analytics.
+Supports business continuity and long-term supply chain resilience through data-driven supplier management for indirect spend categories using key performance indicators (KPIs) and analytics.

 Applied Digital Technologies

-Companies who implement a centralized procurement solution such as PLANERGY can make automation, analytics and artificial intelligence part of their workflows to support optimization of basic procurement processes as well as integration of the new procurement strategies necessary to digitize and modernize indirect spend.
+Companies that invest in and implement digital procurement solutions such as Planergy can enhance their workflows with automation, AI, and analytics to support optimization of existing procurement processes, and integrate new procurement strategies necessary to modernize and digitize indirect spend.

-Automation provides the most powerful and immediate benefit in optimizing indirect procurement and the entire procure-to-pay process.
-Software robots never need a break or a day off, and work at rates that can’t be matched by human staff.
-They require minimal human oversight, reduce or eliminate human error, and integrate rules and policies set by your finance and procurement teams to automatically leverage category management, metrics-based sourcing options while ensuring spend remains within budgetary parameters.
+Automation provides powerful and immediate benefits in optimizing indirect procurement and the entire P2P process.
+Software bots require minimal oversight, eliminate human error, and have the ability to integrate rules and policies set by procurement and finance teams to automatically ensure spend remains within budgetary parameters.

-- Provide support for advanced analytics tools that can project demand, suggest supply chain consolidations, and provide insights that allow procurement team members to seize unique opportunities such as cross-category purchasing initiatives.
+Provide support for advanced analytics tools that project demand, suggest supply chain consolidations, and provide insights, allowing procurement teams to seize unique opportunities such as cross-category purchasing initiatives.

-AI is essential to digitization and can be trained, over time, to evaluate its own efficiency and efficacy, integrating continuous improvement into all your workflows.
-AI can be as basic as the RPA processing three-way matches on incoming invoices or as advanced as machine-learning-based natural language processing in user interfaces for ordering goods and services using everyday speech or text.
+Artificial intelligence is essential to digitization, can be trained, over time, to evaluate its own efficiency and efficacy, integrating continuous improvement into all workflows.
+AI can be as basic or as advanced to meet an organization’s specific needs.

-More advanced AI also drives analytics and advanced purchasing processes.
-Using indirect spend data, the Internet of Things (IoT), and automatic replenishment tools, today’s procurement teams can rely on software helpers to automatically track inventory and automatically move inventory to fill needs or place orders for new items as needed—complete with context-aware contingencies that route requests falling outside the budget to a human approver for review.
+Combining indirect spend data, the Internet of Things (IoT), and automatic replenishment tools, today’s procurement teams can rely on software to automatically track inventory and automatically move inventory to fill needs or place orders for new items – complete with context-aware contingencies that route requests falling outside the budget to a human approver for review.